Maryland Prescription Drug Abuse and How Drug Take Backs Can Help

 In addition to the Start Talking Maryland Act, law enforcement participation in National Drug Take Back Day, and the establishment of around-the-clock secure prescription drug collection boxes have helped reduce the chance of prescription drug misuse and overdose.

-National Drug Take Back Day was originally created by the federal Drug Enforcement Administration (DEA), in order to encourage individuals to remove unused prescription drugs and dispose of them in a responsible manner, in order to reduce the opportunity for misuse to occur.
-By participating in National Prescription Drug Take Back Day, the Maryland State Police provide a safe and convenient way for individuals to dispose of prescription drugs, while also spreading awareness to the general public regarding the potential abuse that can occur with prescription medications.
+While National Drug Take Back Day was originally created by the Federal Drug Enforcement Administration (DEA), many states also chose to participate.
+The state of Maryland wants to encourage individuals to remove unused prescription drugs and dispose of them in a responsible manner in order to reduce the opportunity for misuse to occur.
+By participating in National Prescription Drug Take Back Day, the Maryland State Police provide a safe and convenient way for individuals to dispose of prescription drugs while also spreading awareness to the general public regarding the potential abuse that can occur with prescription medications.

 How to Participate in National Drug Take Back Day